 Christian faith in action is a vital part of the George Fox experience.
 Consistent with the university's mission to "serve humanity in a spirit of Christian love" and to provide "distinctive learning opportunities through continuing education programs," George Fox participates in and sponsors numerous service opportunities in our community, including the following:

-Every fall, George Fox closes campus for a day and sends more than 1,500 George Fox students and employees into the community to volunteer on about 80 service projects.
-Typical projects include painting, yard work, and assisting seniors.
+Every fall, George Fox closes campus for a day and sends more than 2,000 George Fox students and employees into the community to volunteer at about 100 service sites throughout the region.
+Typical projects include painting, yard work and assisting seniors.

-George Fox annually sends out more than 10 weeklong service trips.
+George Fox annually sends out weeklong service trips.
 Groups of 10 to 25 students are led by George Fox employees and volunteer at various projects, including building houses in Mexico and working with inner-city populations in West Coast cities.

 International Service Trips

 George Fox annually organizes employee-led student groups to volunteer on monthlong international service trips.
 Past trips have included working in orphanages, churches, and camps in India, Brazil, Ukraine, and Romania.

 Organized by the student government office, students travel weekly to Portland and Salem to assist the homeless.
 They also have a student-led program to build relationships with local seniors.

 George Fox employees volunteer on numerous city and county commissions and committees, including the Newberg Planning Commission, the Newberg Downtown Association, the Focus on Newberg's Future Commission, the Chamber of Commerce, and the Traffic and Safety Committee.